Chapter 6 — The Sky

 The sky was wrong.

 The land stretched endless beneath that sky.
-Jagged peaks clawed at the horizon, their slopes glowing faintly with veins of crystal.
+Jagged peaks clawed at the horizon, their slopes glowing with veins of crystal.
 Forests sprawled in twisted shapes, trees with bark like iron and leaves that shimmered silver.
 In the far distance, a tower rose impossibly tall, piercing the heavens like a needle of shadow.

-I stood frozen, breath shallow.
 The air was sharp, heavy with scents I didn't recognize.
 The world itself felt alive, humming with power, every hill and valley whispering secrets I had no way to understand.

 Behind us, the crack in the earth yawned black and silent.
 Somewhere in its depths, the Hollow Maw retreated to wait for the next unlucky soul.